The Mind Body Problem: From Dualism to Non-Dual Understanding

 Soon after, others pushed back.
 Thomas Hobbes proposed materialist monism; George Berkeley offered idealism, treating perception and experience as fundamental.
 Spinoza’s substance theory posited a single infinite substance (God/Nature), with mind and body as two aspects of the same reality.
 Later debates in contemporary philosophy of mind (e.g., functionalism, eliminative materialism) further mapped the nature of consciousness.

 Long before Europe’s rationalists, non-dual traditions (Advaita Vedānta, Zen) moved beyond the either/or.
-They suggested that the perceived split is a concept of thought, implying that mind and matter are not two separate entities.
+They suggested that the perceived split is a conceptual distinction, implying that mind and matter are not two separate entities.
 Modern overviews in series from MIT Press, Oxford University Press, and Cambridge University Press show how these lines of inquiry meet today’s cognitive science and neurophilosophy (helpful comparisons for readers exploring the field).

-The Ocean and the Drop: A Metaphor for the Mind–Body Relationship
+The Ocean and the Drop: A Metaphor for the Mind–Body Connection

 The ocean-and-drop metaphor illustrates how dualism, monism, and non-duality describe different interpretations of the mind–body relationship.
 When we discuss the mind–body problem, the ideas can seem abstract and complex.
 Are the mind and body two distinct realities, or one?
 Philosophers and scientists have debated this topic for centuries, and the answers often sound complex.
 To make it easier to see, I use the ocean-and-drop metaphor.